 mahlOt Sansosa (Born 1982, Brasil), lives and works in New York.
 As a multidisciplinary artist, she employs non fiction photography as the root of her practice.
-With an Afro Brasilian Catholic father, and an East African veiled Muslim mother, she spotlights the validity within cultural credentials, & the dis functionality of what is perceived as 'authentic', in relation to displacement and self authorship.
-Refocusing the blurred lens of Black & brown female complexities, she correlates her immigration to the US to her independent studies of identity & intersectional erasure within cultural equity, sexual agency and the politics of corporeal location.
+Born to a Brasilian Catholic father and an East African veiled Muslim mother, Sansosa spotlights the validity within cultural credentials, the dysfunctionality of what is perceived as 'authentic', in relation to displacement, self authorship, and what being 'African' means today.
+Emphasizing the complexities of Black & Brown female subjectivity, she correlates her immigration to the US to her independent studies of identity as it relates to intersectional erasure within cultural equity, sexual agency and the politics of corporeal location.

 Sansosa creates visual lifescapes drawn from collective visceral memory induced by her past, present, & the psychological actuality of what the future might be.
 She indicts singular notions of reduction and fragmentation projected upon minority female selfhood.

 Working across a vast aray of mediums, she utilizes photography, performance, performative sound, video, sculpture & mixed media to instigate an anti monolithic, anti binary approach to rewriting & reintroducing the narrative of Black and Brown female identity, & its relationship to subjectivity.